 Level I – Introduction to Backcountry Skiing

-At this level, we will ski mostly gentle, wide open zones or runs with sparse trees with minor access into avalanche terrain.
-Your guides offer instruction, assistance with technique and tips for you to gain more confidence in your powder skiing/riding ability.
+At this level, we will ski mostly gentle, open zones or runs with sparse trees with minor access into avalanche terrain.
+Your guides offer some instruction, assistance with technique and tips for you to gain more confidence in your powder skiing/riding ability.
 This isn’t a true powder clinic like you’d find at a ski area but your guides will outline you with several tips and do their best to advance your skills throughout the day.

 - have limited powder experience

-- are confident on all blue runs and will occasionally ski/ride black runs on a lift served ski area
+- are confident on all blue runs and also will ski/ride black runs on a lift served ski area

-- are comfortable making linked, smooth parallel turns
+- are comfortable making linked, smooth, controlled parallel turns

-- are beyond any wedge type or pizza style skiing methods
+- are beyond any wedge type or pizza style of skiing technique

 - have skied or snowboarded more than 30 times (WE CANNOT TAKE BEGINNER TYPE SKIER/RIDERS ON OUR TOUR AS YOU WILL SUFFER IN THE UNTRACKED POWDER)